Oil on board

 410 x 520mm

-Throughout the 1950s she exhibited at the Auckland Society of Arts in the company of such contemporaries as A. Lois White, May Smith, Helen Brown and Frances Hunt.
-Unlike many other painters of the time she struck out on an original path refusing to paint the rather gloomy, empty landscapes which were then in fashion, instead specialising in cityscapes filled with people.
-She made sketches at social occasions, such as the annual Elam Arts balls, and later worked them up into paintings in which individual characters were clearly recognisable.
+Throughout the 1950s, she exhibited at the Auckland Society of Arts in the company of such artists as A. Lois White, May Smith, Frances Hunt, and Helen Brown.
+She struck out on an original path, refusing to paint the rather gloomy, empty landscapes that were then in fashion and instead specialising in cityscapes filled with people.
+She made sketches at social occasions, such as the annual Elam balls, and later worked them up into paintings in which individual characters were clearly recognisable.
 Ironically, it was probably this very ability as a recorder of social activities which was responsible for her failing at the time to achieve the reputation of her landscape painting contemporaries.

 Tobacco Queue, Karangahape Road, Auckland was purchased for the Fletcher Challenge Art Collection in 1978.
 It was formerly in the possession of the artist Charles Tole, to whom it was probably given by the artist.
 It is illustrated in Eric Lee-Johnson (ed.), Arts Year Book 6 (Te Whanganui-a-Tara: The Wingfield Press, 1950), 83.